 The City is committed to working with firm(s) that will provide high quality services and that is dedicated to diversity and to containing costs.
 The City strongly encourages respondents that are certified by the State of Louisiana, or any other city or state, or the federal government, or minority and/or women owned business enterprise, as well as respondents that are not yet certified, but have applied for certification, to submit documentation supporting application or certification.

-s the entity applying as a Disadvantage business Enterprise and/or Minority and/or Women Owned usiness Enterprise?
-YESNO omplete DBE Compliance Form 1 or Form 2.
+Is the entity applying a s a Disadvantage business Enterprise and/or Minority and/or Women Owned

+business Enterprise?

+YES NO